Rose Leslie: Career

 Leslie worked for BBC Radio narrating The British Slave Trade: Abolition, Parliament and People.

 Her leading on screen debut came at age 21 in the television film New Town (2009), for which she won the Scottish BAFTA for Best Acting Performance – New Talent Award.

 In September and October 2010, she became the lead in Nell Leyshon's play Bedlam at the Globe Theatre.
 Based on the Bethlem Royal Hospital, representative of the worst excesses of asylums in the era of lunacy reform, Leslie portrayed May, a beautiful country girl driven mad by lost love.
 The Daily Telegraph's Charles Spencer praised her performance, commenting, "Leslie proves genuinely poignant."
 Her break-through role came as Gwen Dawson, a housemaid, in the first series (2010–11) of the ITV television drama Downton Abbey.
 In 2011, while on Downton Abbey, Leslie briefly appeared in two episodes of the British drama series Case Histories.

 In 2012, she was cast in seasons two, three and four of the popular HBO fantasy series Game of Thrones as the wildling Ygritte.
 The A.V.
 Club's Rowan Kaiser stated: "As Ygritte, [Rose] is both dangerous and flirtatious, and it's fun to watch."
 Den of Geek's David Crow exclaimed, "A complicated character [...]
 Rose Leslie devours the screen."
-In 2013, Vox.com's Emily VanDerWerff (under The A.V.
-Club) review for "The Climb" episode, "(In the books) Ygritte is a means to an end... (but) on screen, as embodied by Rose Leslie, she becomes something more," whilst The Atlantic's Christopher Orr summed up her portrayal in the 2014 episode "The Watchers of the Wall" by concluding: "Rose Leslie has been one of a handful of performers on the show who’ve really elevated their characters above what they were in the books."
+In 2013, Vox.com's Emily St. James (under The A.V.
+Club) review for "The Climb" episode, "(In the books) Ygritte is a means to an end... (but) on screen, as embodied by Rose Leslie, she becomes something more," whilst The Atlantic's Christopher Orr summed up her portrayal in the 2014 episode "The Watchers of the Wall" by concluding: "Rose Leslie has been one of a handful of performers on the show who've really elevated their characters above what they were in the books."